ovosimpatico/CLI-TikTok/README.md

 </ol>

 ## About the project
-This is a TikTok viewer.
-Currently, it supports viewing your liked videos in randomized order.
-In the future, it will support more features and will be easier to use.
+This is a TikTok archiver and viewer.
+Currently, it supports watching or archiving your liked tiktoks, or watching tiktoks from a specific creator.

 ## Installation